apache/activemq-artemis/docs/user-manual/en/address-model.md

 `max-delivery-attempts` defines how many time a cancelled message can be redelivered before sending to the `dead-letter-address`.
-A full explanation can be found [here](undelivered-messages.md#dead-letter-addresses)
+A full explanation can be found [here](undelivered-messages.md#dead-letter-addresses).

-`redelivery-delay` defines how long to wait before attempting redelivery of a cancelled message. see [here](undelivered-messages.md#delayed-redelivery).
+`redelivery-delay` defines how long to wait before attempting redelivery of a cancelled message.
+See [here](undelivered-messages.md#delayed-redelivery).

-`expiry-address` defines where to send a message that has expired. see [here](message-expiry.md#configuring-expiry-addresses).
+`expiry-address` defines where to send a message that has expired.
+See [here](message-expiry.md#configuring-expiry-addresses).

 `expiry-delay` defines the expiration time that will be used for